matan15/microbiome-management/README.md

 The window of the program built from 3 inputs:
 1. In the first input field, you can choose the data folder by typing the path of the folder in the first input, or by clicking the button "Browse" that will open the file explorer.
 2. In the second input field, you can choose the meta data file that will be merged into the data files.
 Type the path to the file in the second input or click the "Browse" button to choose the file with file explorer.
-3. Optional: you can check the check box that is on the bottom of the window in order to upload the files to Open-Search.
+3. Optional: you can check the check box that is on the bottom of the window in order to upload the files to Kibana.

 When you filled all the fields, you can click the "Submit" button.
-After the program finishes the process the files will be saved in the folder that you choose in the file explorer (and will upload the data to Open-Search, if you choose the check box).
+After the program finishes the process the files will be saved in the folder that you choose in the file explorer (and will upload the data to Kibana, if you choose the check box).

 ## Documantation